owncloud/web/README.md

 - build, configure and run phoenix
 - install the Chrome browser
 - run `yarn run acceptance-tests <feature-files-to-test>`
-- available settings to be set by enviroment variables:
+- available settings to be set by environment variables:

 | setting            | meaning                                                                | default               |
 |--------------------| -----------------------------------------------------------------------| ----------------------|